Finland - Country Background Information

 An official decision of SEN is made by the education provider, according to the Administrative Procedure Act and following the principles laid down in the national core curriculum.

 The decision must be revised at least after the second grade and before transfer to seventh grade.
+The individualised educational plan must be revised when needed, but at least once a school year.

 Within the EASIE data collection, specific questions examine children/learners who are out of education.
 This means children/learners who should, by law, be in some form of recognised education, but who are out of any form of recognised education.
 A recognised form of education is any type of education organised by or approved by any recognised educational provider in the public or private sector.

 In Finland, support for learners is given at three levels: general, intensified and special support.
 Every learner has the right to general support for learning and attending school, and no specific assessment or decisions are required.
 If general support is not enough, a pedagogical evaluation and a learning plan is drawn up for intensified support.
-Special support, requiring a decision of SEN, is provided for pupils who cannot adequately achieve their growth, development or learning objectives through other support measures.
+Special support, requiring a decision of SEN, is provided for learners who cannot adequately achieve their growth, development or learning objectives through other support measures.
 The data from Finland includes learners with a decision of special support.